What is niacin?

 There’s not enough scientific research to support these claims, or give an accurate dosage.
 If you decide to experiment with niacin supplements, it’s important to start small and increase the dose over time.
 Talk with your doctor before you begin experimenting, as everyone reacts differently to niacin.
 There are side effects and dangers if you use too much of this vitamin.

 Always consult your doctor before experimenting with niacin or other supplements, especially with large doses.
-Niacin has the potential to, which can be dangerous to some people.
+Niacin has the potential to